danielegrattarola/spektral/docs/templates/data-modes.md

 - `A` is a matrix of shape `[nodes, nodes]`;
 - `X` is a tensor in batch mode, of shape `[batch, nodes, n_feat]`;
 - `E` has shape `[batch, edges, e_feat]` so that `E[i, j]` corresponds to the edge of the i-th graph associated with `A[j // nodes, j % nodes]`.

-Currently, there are no layers in Spektral that support mixed mode and edge attributes.

 An example of a mixed mode dataset is the MNIST random grid ([Defferrard et al., 2016](https://arxiv.org/abs/1606.09375)):